 Minesweepers and Asbestos Use

-Regardless of the benefits that asbestos brought the to military, the negative outcome of the toxic mineral greatly outweigh the reasons for using it.
+Regardless of the benefits that asbestos brought the to military, the negative outcome of the toxic mineral greatly outweighs the reasons for using it.

 Shipyard workers are also at a high risk of developing an asbestos-related illness.
 Workers who painted minesweepers, installed insulation, carried out regular maintenance, performed electrical work, and worked as plumbers or pipefitters were exposed to asbestos fibers each day at work.